sunchain-fr/Ansible-Fabric-Starter/README.md

 Assumed that 1 physical (or virtual) host will serve one organisation, so **only multi-host deployment is supported** by this tool.

 ## Quick overview:
-* Hyperledger Fabric v1.4.2
+* Hyperledger Fabric v1.4.4
 * TLS enabled on all configurations
-* etcdraft, kafka and solo orderers are supported
+* etcdraft orderer
 * CouchDB and LevelDB peer database supprted
 * Configurable amount of organisations
 * Configurable amount of channels
-* 1 chaincode for common channel, and 1 other chaincode for everything else
+* 1 chaincode per channel
 * Build-in hyperledger fabric explorer
 * Build-in Altoros RestAPI

+## Changelog:

+From previous version, based on the use on Hyperledger Fabric v1.4.2:

+* Hyperledger Fabric updated to version 1.4.4, and fabric-tools updated to 0.4.15;
+* Dropped support of solo and kafka ordering services;
+* Changed the way of configuring channels and installing chaincode (now, there are no pre-configured common channel, please see inventory file updates).
+* Deployment of hyperledger explorer moved to separated playbook, and not included automatically

 ## Technical Requirements:
 Your machine should have: